Coventry EPCs for Homeowners, Estate Agents & Landlords. Domestic & Commercial.

 Assessments

-We have the experience and skills necessary to tackle just about every type of assessment that comes our way.
+We possess the experience and skills necessary to tackle virtually every type of assessment that comes our way.

-Coventry Property Surveys offer both level 3 and 4 commercial assessments on all building types.
+Coventry Property Surveys offers both Level 3 and Level 4 commercial assessments on all building types.

 There are Minimum Energy Efficiency Standards (MEES) that buildings must meet before they can be leased.